ashtonpaul/rest-api-guidelines/RESTAPI.md

 Content-Type defines the request format.
 Accept defines a list of acceptable response formats.
 6. Provide filtering, sorting, field selection and paging for collections
+7. Use nouns for resource names
+8. Use UUID if possible instead of resource ids.
+- Keeps business logic away from the consumer of the API
+- It can be a security issue, this way is a preventive practice to aid in managing risks in case of developer mistakes
+9. Resource names should always be plural
+> GET api/v1/companies
+> GET api/v1/employees
+10. Keep using the plural name even for detail endpoints GET api/v1/employees/1
+11. Sometimes a relation may exist under another resource.
+ - Use the detail pattern for the parent resource followed by the child resource
+> GET /employees/1/departments/
+> GET /employees/1/departments/4
+12. Use standard (verb) HTTP methods for actions (GET, POST, PUT, DELETE etc)
+13. Use standard HTTP status codes
+- 2xx (Success category)
+- 3xx (Redirection Category)
+- 4xx (Client Error Category)
+- 5xx (Server Error Category)
+14. Sorting, filtering, searching and pagination should be done via the query params and the GET method
+- Have aliases for common queries e.g GET /employees/new_hires
+15. Use hyphens instead of underscores where necessary in the URI
+16. Always use lowercase letters for URI paths
+17. Limit which fields are returned by the API
+> GET /api/v1/employees?fields=id,first_name,last_name

 ## FAQ
 1. Frequently Asked Question 1